Interviews with children.

 Recent reporting on NPR (National Public Radio) provides evidence that 70% of Americans see climate change as a future crisis, not the urgent crisis recognized by the scientific community.
 Climate change, for the majority of Americans, is not something they are thinking and talking about.
 But "some experts believe the way we talk about the changing climate can change attitudes."

-Your challenge: to iteratively design, prototype, and test an interactive device that helps make university students talk about climate change.
+More specifically, you will iteratively design, prototype, and test an interactive device that helps make university students talk about climate change.
 By displaying such a device, you make visible to students you encounter (as you move about the campus) manifestations of climate change that gets them talking.
-Talking about climate change, as the NPR report shows, can make university students more mindful of climate change as an urgent problem.
-Your device does this by evoking, by LED lighting, electronic sounds, and/or movement, a manifestation of climate change.
-This means your box will look like like its flooded, on fire, suffering a drought, sweltering in the heat, melting, smoky, wind swept....
+Talking about climate change (as the NPR report shows) can make university students more mindful of climate change as an urgent problem.

 The research questions you will answer by way of Human Centered Design Methods is: Can an interactive device that captures a manifestation of climate change make people talk more and, so, become more mindful of climate change?